Time-Reversal-Invariance Violation in the $N\!d$ System and Large-$N_C$: Results

 The spin rotation of the neutron through a polarized deuteron target gives the prediction

 To obtain this value we calculated the spin rotation observables for small c.m.~momentum approaching zero momentum until it was found to converge.
 This value comes from a c.m.~momentum of $k_{\mathrm{cm}}=0.1$ keV.
-The value $N=0.4\times 10^{23}$ atoms cm$^{-3}$ is the number density of liquid deuterium.
 Normalizing the spin rotation such that all LECs have the same large-$N_C$ scaling gives